lukemonahan/SA-otx/README.md

 Requirements
 ============

-* TA-otx -- This needs to be collecting OTX data, but is not a search time requirement for this add-on
+* TA-otx -- This needs to be collecting OTX data, but there is not a requirement for this add-on on the Splunk ES search head
 * Splunk for Enterprise Security

+Important: This add-on probably will not work well if your ES is deployed to a search head cluster, as the modular input will run at the same time on multiple search heads and cause race conditions.
+A future update will address search head clustering.

 Setup
 =====